run-slicer/cfr/README.md

 console.log(cfr.api.decompile("your/package/HelloWorld", data));
 ```

+Or see the browser-based proof-of-concept in the [docs](./docs) directory.

 ## Licensing

 The supporting code for this project and the CFR decompiler are licensed under the MIT License